NGEE-Arctic/dapper/README.md

 ## Contributing
 Feel free to fork the repo and make improvements.
 Open a pull request and we'll check it out.

-## Contact
+## Credits
-Repo maintained by jschwenk@lanl.gov.
-Some tools were ported from work by Ryan Crumley and Cade Trotter at Los Alamos National Laboratory.
+Repo initialized by Jon Schwenk; maintained by Jon Schwenk and Jemma Stachelek.
+Some `dapper` functionality was ported from work by Ryan Crumley and Cade Trotter at Los Alamos National Laboratory.
+Rich Fiorella contributed OLMT-related content and assists with package maintenance.
+Others have contributed via the Issue Tracker and valuable feedback/testing.

+## Copyright/License
+O4898 (for copyright verification); see the [License](https://github.com/NGEE-Arctic/dapper/tree/main/license.md) file.